 Ans – Phytoplankton necessary for the survival of biodiversity in Antarctica because it nourishes and sustains the entire southern food chain.
 It is responsible for the lives of water animal, bird of the region and global carbon cycle.

 Q 5.
 What was the author first reaction on reaching Antarctica and why?

 Ans – on reaching Antarctica the author first reaction was this it is like walking into a ping pong ball.
 Because there are no trees, humans, or buildings, etc.

 Q 6.
-Which programme was the author a part of on his expedition to Antarctica?
-Why was the programme successful?
+Which program was the author a part of on his expedition to Antarctica?
+Why was the program successful?